-Accessioning a specimen with the Biosecurity Collections is free of charge, however, that specimen and it's associated data is then publicly accessible (except in trade sensitive circumstances).
+Accessioning a specimen with the Biosecurity Collections is free of charge, however, that specimen and it's associated data will be made publicly accessible (except in trade sensitive circumstances, or until publication).

-This is for specimens that are identified, to some degree (e.g. family, genus, species or common name), and either need to be accessioned with a recognised collection for publication (vouchering) or because you are contributing to our pest and disease records for NSW.
+This service is for specimens that are identified, to some degree (e.g. family, genus, species or common name), and either need to be accessioned with a recognised collection for publication (vouchering) or because you are contributing to our pest and disease, and biodiversity, records for NSW.
 (For specimen identification please see our diagnostic services below)

 The Biosecurity Collections form the official pest records for the State of New South Wales and contribute to the Australian Plant Pest Database.
 These internationally recognised repositories of plant pathogens and invertebrates include half a million specimens.
 They underpin all biosecurity related activities including diagnostics, surveillance, legislation, regulation, pest-risk analysis, trade and market access, whilst also providing a valuable resource for agricultural research and extension across all Australian jurisdictions.